braze-inc/braze-docs/_docs/_help/help_articles/api/webhook_connected_content_errors.md

 - Review the error message for specific details available in the **Message Activity Log**.
 For webhooks, go to the **Performance Over Time** section on the Braze home page and select the statistics for webhooks.
 From here, you can find the timestamp that indicates when the errors occurred.
 - Make sure you're not sending too many requests that overload the endpoint.
 You can send in batches or adjust the rate limit to check if this reduces any errors.

-## Circuit breaker
+## Unhealthy host detection

-Braze webhooks and Connected Content employ a circuit-breaking mechanism when the target host experiences a high rate of significant slowness or overload resulting in timeouts, too many requests, or other outcomes that prevent Braze from successfully communicating with the target endpoint.
-In general, if the number of failures exceeds 3000 in any one-minute moving time window, Braze temporarily will halt requests to the target host for one minute, instead simulating responses with a `598` error code to indicate the failure.
+Braze webhooks and Connected Content employ an unhealthy host detection mechanism to detect when the target host experiences a high rate of significant slowness or overload resulting in timeouts, too many requests, or other outcomes that prevent Braze from successfully communicating with the target endpoint.
+It acts as a safeguard to reduce unnecessary load that may be causing the target host to struggle.
+It also serves to stabilize Braze infrastructure and maintain fast messaging speeds.

+In general, if the number of **failures exceeds 3000 in any one-minute moving time window** (per unique combination of host name and app group - _not_ per endpoint), Braze temporarily will halt requests to the target host for one minute, instead simulating responses with a `598` error code to indicate the poor health.
 After one minute, Braze will resume requests at full speed if the host is found to be healthy.
 If the host is still unhealthy, Braze will wait another minute before trying again.

-The following error codes contribute to the circuit breaker failure count: `408`, `429`, `502`, `503`, `504`, `529`.
+The following error codes contribute to the unhealthy host detector failure count: `408`, `429`, `502`, `503`, `504`, `529`.

-This circuit-breaking behavior acts as a safeguard to reduce unnecessary load that may be causing the target host to struggle.
-It also serves to stabilize Braze infrastructure and maintain fast messaging speeds.
+For webhooks, Braze automatically will retry HTTP requests that were halted by the unhealthy host detector.
+This automatic retry uses exponential backoff and will retry only a few times before failing.
+For more information on webhook errors, please visit [this documentation page]({{site.baseurl}}/user_guide/message_building_by_channel/webhooks/creating_a_webhook#errors-retry-logic-and-timeouts).

+For Connected Content, if requests to the target host are halted by the unhealthy host detector, Braze will continue to render messages and follow your Liquid logic as if it received an error response code.
+If you wish to ensure that these Connected Content requests are retried when they are halted by the unhealthy host detector, use the `:retry` option.
+For more information on the `:retry` option, please visit [Connected Content retries]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/connected_content/connected_content_retries).

-If you believe this circuit breaker mechanism is causing you problems, please contact Braze support.
+If you believe the unhealthy host detection is causing you problems, please contact Braze support.